ptsteadman/notebook/stories/summer-of-kms.md

 # Summer of KMS

 An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, beautiful dogs.
 The dogs were running in circles around the bar's veranda, wriggling between wooden benches and tables full of young people.
 As Chris turned to watch the dogs, he caught the eyes of a skinny, dark-haired woman, and smiled.

 "Hi, are you here for the tech meetup?"
 Chris asked.

 "Yeah," she said.
-She seemed happy to talk, and in just a few minutes, as it sometimes happens, they were talking about psychiatric drugs.
+She seemed happy to talk, and in just a few minutes, they were talking about psychiatric drugs.

 "I feel a lot more social at these things when I'm on Klonopin," the woman said.

 "Lexapro was like that for me, I think, it helped me be social," said Chris.

 The dogs came around again, and Chris stuck out his hand.
 The dachshund stopped to give it a lick.

 "I raised a dog like this when I was on Lexapro, actually," said Chris.

-"Lexapro has weird side effects."

-"If anything the side effects were good, for me."

-"Yeah?" she said.
-"Like sexual stuff?"

-"Yeah."

 Chris took another look at the woman.
 She was wearing an eggshell blue blouse, sitting carefully on the edge of the damp bench.

-"What?"

-"The sexual stuff?
-It, uh, made it harder to have an orgasm, but not in a bad way.
-I would just have like, super orgasms," said Chris.

-"Anyways," he continued,  "Lexapro worked out really well for me."
+"Lexapro has weird side effects," she said.

+"It was okay for me."

 The woman introduced herself as Elkie.
 Chris confirmed the spelling with her, E-L-K-I-E, and went to get another beer.

-When he returned, someone was in his place, talking to Elkie about the iOS app she was developing.
+When he returned, someone was in his place.
+Elkie was talking to him about the iOS app she was developing.

-Elkie turned to Chris, concern in her eyes.
+Elkie turned to Chris.

 "If I show you my app, you have to promise not to steal the idea.
 I've been working super hard on it."

 Fuck, thought Chris.
-For fifteen minutes, he half-heartedly participated in an earnest, clumsy discussion of Swift's type system, before finally suggesting that they go inside for another drink.
+For fifteen minutes, he half-heartedly participated in a clumsy discussion of Swift's type system, before he finally suggested that they go inside for another drink.

 The air inside the bar was cave-like and sweet.
 Chris and Elkie waited for the bartender's attention.